 While most of us will experience waking up in the middle of the night every now and then, if it persists, there may be other issues at play — and the potential consequences make it worth trying to correct.

-The first step to correcting the problem of waking up in the middle of the night is finding the root cause of it.
+If you're constantly wondering "Why do I wake up in the middle of the night?" the first step to correcting the problem is finding the root cause.
 If you find yourself waking up multiple times during the night and have trouble falling back asleep, you may be suffering from one of these issues.

 1. You’re Overheating